magicmark/LentilDI/README.md

 ## But wait, there's more!

-Because you like to easily test your modules, you might be passing in your dependencies and wiring them up manually as such:
+Because you like to easily test your modules, you might be passing in your dependencies (including built-in node modules) and wiring them up manually as such:

 ```javascript
 class BrassSection {